Pathu19/Task-6-Create-a-Strong-Password-and-Evaluate-Its-Strength./README.md

 **1. Objective**

-&nbsp;To understand the factors that make a password strong, test different passwords using an online password strength checker, and learn best practices for password creation and security.
+&nbsp;&nbsp;&nbsp;&nbsp;To understand the factors that make a password strong, test different passwords using an online password strength checker, and learn best practices for password creation and security.

 **2. Tools Used**